OfferZen-Community/developer-mentoring/docs/essential-mentoring-resources/personal-swot-analysis.md

 * What do you do well?&#x20;
 * What personal characteristics would you consider to be strengths?&#x20;
 * What additional resources or contacts do you have at your disposal?
 :::

-From our experience at Project Thrive, we've noticed that people often take their unique skills for granted when working through the *Strengths* section.
+From our experience running Project Thrive, we've noticed that people often take their unique skills for granted when working through the *Strengths* section.
 One way to compensate for this is to perform the personal SWOT analysis with the help of a manager, colleague, or mentor.
 They might be able to highlight any potential blind spots that you have.

 ### Weaknesses